sassoftware/sasoptpy/doc/workflow.rst

 .. image:: _static/images/clientside_sas.png

-Steps of modeling a simple Knapsack problem is shown in the following subsections.
+Steps of modeling a simple Knapsack problem are shown in the following subsections.

 Reading data
 ++++++++++++